 - Slice zucchini into ¼ inch rounds

 - If using dried pasta, in a large pot of rapidly boiling water, cook noodles for a couple of minutes less than package directions.
 Drain and lay noodles out on a clean kitchen towel to dry.

 - Cover with foil.
-Bake in 375 degree oven for 45 minutes.
+Bake 45 minutes.
 Uncover and bake until cheese is golden, about 15 minutes.
 Loosely cover with foil and let stand for 15 minutes before serving.